npeshekncsu/npeshekncsu.github.io/_posts/2023-08-24-datascience-articles-feedback.md

   - **Tools** Data scientists typically work with large, complex datasets and use a wide range of tools and technologies, such as machine learning algorithms, data visualization tools, and programming languages like Python and R. Statisticians also use statistical software like R and SAS, but they generally more traditional statistical techniques like regression analysis, hypothesis testing, and analysis of variance (ANOVA).

 ## How do you view yourself in relation to these two areas?

+As for now, I have professional experience in software engineering and data science areas.
+I believe, that improving my statistical and math knowledge by pursuing a degree in statistics will give me an opportunity to solve different tasks in data more efficiently.